Complex continued fractions, Kleinian and extremal theory for cusp excursions: From a Fréchet law to cusp excursions

-is bounded from above for almost all $\beta$. \end{lemma} By \eqref{equation: iterated Gauss} we have that the Euclidean height of the apex of $\tilde{\gamma}_n$ is approximately equal to $|a_n|/2$.
+is uniformly bounded from above for all $\beta\in K_d\backslash \mathbb{Q}$. \end{lemma} By \eqref{equation: iterated Gauss} we have that the Euclidean height of the apex of $\tilde{\gamma}_n$ is approximately equal to $|a_n|/2$.
 The hyperbolic distance to the horocycle $\{z+j:z\in\mathbb{C}\}$ is the logarithm of that.
 If $\abs{a_n}>2$, then $\tilde{\gamma}_n$ reaches this apex in the time interval $[t_{n-1},t_{n}]$.
 The remainder of the argument involves proving the intuitive assumption that sequences of small digits do not correspond to cusp excursions.
-A detailed proof can be found in the appendix.
+A detailed proof can be found in Section \ref{section: intersection times and cusp excursion}.